kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/CrossFlowCylinder.md

   </p>
 </div>

 Experimental data for the drag coefficient of a smooth cylinder is shown above.
-The red curve is the fit function shown below.
-Other functional forms are also available. [^Cheng] [^White]
+Fit functions can be found in references[^Cheng] [^White].
+Here we make use of the fit function shown here:

 [^White]: White, F.M.
 (2006) Viscous Fluid Flow.
 3rd Edition, McGraw-Hill, Boston.